A calibrated sensitivity analysis for matched observational studies with application to the effect of second-hand smoke exposure on blood lead levels in U.S. children: Simulation Study

-In all aforementioned simulations, we made it easy on matching by simulating multiple objects with exactly the same observed covariates, while in practice, it is extremely rare, if not impossible, that subjects in the same matched set have exactly the same observed covariates.
-To better mimic a real dataset, we add a uniform $[-0.2, 0.2]$, uniform $[-0.5, 0.5]$, or uniform $[-1.0, 1.0]$ noise to each observed covariate so that subjects in the same stratum are similar, but no longer identical in their observed covariates.
+In all aforementioned simulations, we made it easy on matching by simulating multiple objects with exactly the same observed covariates, which is rarely the case in practice.
+To better mimic a real dataset, we add a uniform $[-0.2, 0.2]$, uniform $[-0.5, 0.5]$, or uniform $[-1.0, 1.0]$ noise to each observed covariate so that subjects in the same matched set are similar, but no longer identical in their observed covariates.
 We run the experiment with the same linear response model as specified before with $\beta = 1$ and $\sigma = 1.5$.
 When we perform the matching, subjects with different observed covariates, sometimes from different strata, are put in the same matched set.
 As a consequence, hypothesis testing assuming a homogeneous, additive treatment effect without adjustment for covariates may yield invalid inferences.
 However, our method adjusts for covariates and produces valid inferences if the model for covariates is correctly specified.
-Our confidence intervals covered the true parameter $92.4\%$, $95.6\%$ and $94.4\%$ of the time for the scenarios of uniform $[-0.2,.02]$, $[-0.5,0.5]$ and uniform $[-1,1]$ noise respectively.
+Our confidence intervals covered the true parameter $92.4\%$, $95.6\%$ and $94.4\%$ of the times for the uniform $[-0.2,.02]$, $[-0.5,0.5]$, and $[-1,1]$ noise, respectively.
 Table \ref{tbl: our model power not exact match linear} summarizes the power of our sensitivity analysis.
-Our method is still quite powerful: it correctly rejects the null hypothesis when there is a genuine treatment effect and no unmeasured confounding $94.4\%$ of the time when $(\lambda, \delta)$ is taken to be as large as $(1.5, 1.5)$.
+Our method is still quite powerful: it correctly rejects the null hypothesis in a favorable situation $94.4\%$ of the times when $(\lambda, \delta) = (1.5, 1.5)$, while the simultaneous sensitivity analysis only rejects $62.6\%$ of the times.